NELLIS TAVERN TIMELINE

 NYS Assembly, Judge in Court of Common for Montgomery County,

-pvt in Tryon County Militia, Ranger in Revolutionary War,
+pvt in Tryon County Militia, Ranger in Revolutionary War, Battle of Oriskany.

 1747 - Nellis Tavern building built by Christian, Sr. - Georgian Period.